 What is the role of Occupational Health Services?

-Occupational health services play an important role in protecting employees from work-related injuries and illnesses.
+They play an important role in protecting employees from work-related injuries and illnesses.
 These services can help to identify and control potential hazards in the workplace and provide employees with information and training on how to perform their jobs safely.
-Occupational health services can also provide employees with medical care if they are injured or become ill at work.
+It can also provide employees with medical care if they are injured or become ill at work.

 Occupational health services play a vital role in protecting employees from work-related injuries and illnesses.
 These services provide a comprehensive approach to preventing, identifying, and treating health hazards.
 They also promote a healthy workplace by providing education and training on occupational health and safety issues.